Adult nurse

 Professional development

-As a newly registered nurse, you will usually start your first job with a period of preceptorship.
-This transition phase is designed to help you further develop your practice and gain in confidence.
+As a newly registered nurse, you'll usually start your first job with a period of preceptorship.
+This structured transition phase is designed to help you further develop your practice and gain in confidence.
 It covers fundamental competencies in patient care as well as broad skills in leadership, management, teaching and communication.

-In Scotland, all newly qualified nurses are entitled to participate in Flying Start NHS.
+In Scotland, newly qualified nurses participate in Flying Start NHS.
 This is a personal development programme aimed at building your confidence and supporting your learning in your first year of practice.

-Your registration with the NMC must be renewed every three years and in order to do this you’ll have to show you’ve met revalidation requirements.
-This includes completing 450 hours of registered practice and 35 hours of continuing professional development (CPD) over the three-year period.
-Find out more at Nursing & Midwifery Council - Revalidation.
+Your registration with the NMC must be renewed every three years, and to do this you'll have to show you've met the revalidation requirements.
+This includes completing 450 hours of registered practice and 35 hours of continuing professional development (CPD), including 20 hours of participatory learning, over the three-year period.
+For the full list of requirements, see Nursing & Midwifery Council - Revalidation.

-Many universities offer structured part-time learning programmes in areas such as advanced practice, which may lead to MSc (post-registration) or even PhD qualifications.
+Some universities offer structured part-time learning programmes through post-registration qualifications in areas such as advanced practice or specialist nursing, which may lead to MSc or even PhD qualifications.
 Search postgraduate courses in nursing.

 Career prospects

 There are various routes for career progression.
-Once you've completed your period of preceptorship, you can work in a range of settings and start to move up the career ladder into roles such as:
+Once you've completed your period of preceptorship, you can work in a range of settings and start to move up the career ladder.

-You'll start by gaining some experience in a more generalist role, but can then choose to undertake further training in order to specialise in an area of interest.
-There are many branches of adult nursing, and popular specialisms include:
+You'll start by gaining some experience in a more generalist role but can then choose to undertake further training to specialise in an area of interest.
+There are many branches of adult nursing, and popular specialties include:

 - accident and emergency